TGiles/static-site/blog/posts/2020/setting-up-new-site.md

 The reason why I wanted partials is for better internal link navigation on my home page.
 However I was able to use the `markdown-it-attrs` plugin.
 This plugin allows me to put IDs in markdown so that my internal links have divs to anchor to.

+Getting responsive images is a pain in the ass.
+Eleventy-img causes the site to endlessly serve itself. image Responsiver only changes the markup and doesn't create the actual images for the responsive markup.
+I've spent a few hours on this and it is getting old.

+Finally got my responsive markup how I want it.
+Finally got my syntax highlighting figured out so that code blocks are focusable!